-Mountain View Sanitation District Flushing Pond (Treated Wastewater) (Photo courtesy of State Water Resources Control Board) This Web-based Performance Report, which covers July 1, 2010-June 30, 2011, relies mainly on information from databases used by the Water Boards.
+Clear Creek Wastewater Treatment Plant, Redding CA, photograph courtesy of Central Valley Regional Water Quality Control Board This Web-based Performance Report, which covers July 1, 2011-June 30, 2012, relies mainly on information from databases used by the Water Boards.
 As with any effort, data availability limits the information reported.
 Over time, the information presented will better illustrate the work and effectiveness of the Water Boards, and the quality of the state's waters.
 Why You Need to Know

 To protect our water resources, the Water Boards set water quality standards in plans and policies, monitor and assess the state's waters, regulate pollutant sources, enforce compliance with regulatory requirements, provide funding for water quality protection projects, and allocate water.
-The Performance Report is a way to learn about the efforts of California's regulatory agencies responsible for the quality of the state's rivers, streams, lakes, wetlands, ocean, and groundwaters.
-More importantly, the report describes the performance of the Water Boards in implementing its programs.
+The Performance Report provides an opportunity to learn about the efforts of California's regulatory agencies responsible for the quality of the state's rivers, streams, lakes, wetlands, ocean, and groundwaters.
+More importantly, the report describes the performance of the Water Boards in implementing its programs and how the environment is responding to our actions.
 A Click Away: Web-Based Water Regulation Information Instantly The report's Web pages provide data and information about Water Board actions to protect the state's waters.
 These Water Board activities are grouped into five categories: "Plan and Assess"; "Regulate", "Enforce"; "Fund"; and "Allocate Water".
-The Web page for each category includes a summary of the Water Boards' work and data reports.
+The Web page for each category includes a summary of the Water Boards' key work load accomplishments and data reports.
 Plan & Assess The Water Boards adopt plans and policies to carry out federal and state water quality protection laws.
 The plans and policies contain water quality standards and regulations, including monitoring requirements to assess the condition of the waters.
-This part of the Performance Report presents data and information on surface water monitoring, sewage spills, coastal beach monitoring and availability, and actions to restore impaired waters through standards called Total Maximum Daily Loads (TMDLs).
+This part of the Performance Report presents data and information on surface water monitoring, sewage spills, water recycling, long-range planning, and actions to restore impaired waters through standards called Total Maximum Daily Loads (TMDLs).
 TMDLs are performance based water quality management plans that can take years to decades to implement depending on the type of pollution and complexity of the issues addressed.
 This year's Performance Report includes a new series of measures aimed at evaluating the water quality outcomes resulting from TMDL implementation.
-For example, the following graph shows the positive effects of implementing a TMDL in the Calleguas Creek watershed.
+The following chart shows the progress that has been made in developing plans to address impaired waters, but much work remains,

 Ecosystem health indicators for coastal waters, streams, wetlands, and lakes are also shown in this part of the report.
 Regulate The Water Boards identify the sources of pollutants that threaten the quality of the state's waters and regulate those sources by imposing requirements to control the discharge of pollutants in permits.
-The permits are based WEB-BASED ANNUAL PERFORMANCE REPORT on water quality conditions, and the laws, regulations, plans, and policies designed to protect water quality.
-To be effective, the Water Boards must ensure that permit requirements are enforceable.
+The permits are based on water quality conditions, and the laws, regulations, plans, and policies designed to protect water quality.
+To be effective, the Water Boards must ensure that permit CALIFORNIA ENVIRONMENTAL PROTECTION AGENCY STATE WATER RESOURCES CONTROL BOARD 1001 | Street, Sacramento, CA 95814 • 916-341-5254 • Mailing Address: P.O.
+Box 100, Sacramento, CA 95812-0100 • www.waterboards.ca.gov de la -1- FISCAL YEAR 2011-2012 PERFORMANCE REPORT Water Boards requirements are enforceable.
 Discharger compliance with permits is assessed through the review of waste discharge reports and inspections.
 This part of the Performance Report presents data and information on permits and inspections for many types of discharges to surface waters.
-For instance, the graph shows that 86 percent of permits for major wastewater facilities are current.
+For instance, this chart shows that 64 percent major wastewater facilities were inspected during the year.